“I know I could increase my business if I gave some presentations, but I’m not comfortable with public speaking.”

 And over enough time, it will eventually start to feel comfortable.
 Then you can take larger steps and further expand your comfort zone.

 In other words, to become comfortable speaking in public, you first have to be uncomfortable speaking in public.

 The real work, the thing worth exploring in therapy is this: Where did you get the idea that life should always be comfortable, that you shouldn’t have to stretch yourself?

 And if you find yourself only thinking about making changes, instead of taking the actions, working with a therapist will open you up to a much more satisfying—and comfortable!—life.
-Give me a call at 212-353-0296 or send me an email, and we’ll get started.
+If you’d like to learn more, reach out to me here.
 I look forward to speaking with you.